I left England to come and live in Portugal one

 interaction, physical, verbal, and psychological,

-with those around us, particularly our family.
-Ahimsa
+with those around us, particularly our family/ closest

-criticisms or dialogue.
-In observing this we begin
+dialogue.
+In observing this we can begin to tranform.

 - withdrawing the senses.